-Our favorite cinnamon bun, Davis is ready to spice things up for the holiday season and find his forever home!
+Our favorite cinnamon bun, Davis is ready to spice things up and find his forever home!
 Davis is a special boy looking for a family with previous Frenchie experience who will understand his special needs.

 Davis will do well in just about any type of environment, but his forever family will need to “Davis-proof” their home.
 Right now, the majority of all the tile flooring in his foster home is covered in yoga mats so he can walk everywhere.
 Areas with thicker carpeting are his favorite because they are best for his “army crawls” and of course, rolling around on carpet is an all-time Frenchie fave.
 Davis cannot and must not do any stairs.
-Currently, he is carried out to the grassy areas to do his business but now he walks.
+When he first arrived, he was carried out to the grassy areas to do his business but now he walks.
 He has done several road trips, including to New York City and while he is adaptable to different environments, he doesn’t understand anything but using grass to (or a tree) to leave his mark (so a regular ol’ curb won’t do).
 Davis isn’t a fan of being in the car but has gotten better over the past year and after the first pit stop usually settles into his car seat.
 He cannot be given tranquilizers because it affects the use of his legs – not good for a dog that already has mobility issues!

 The perfect home for Davis will not have other pets.
-Davis is very inquisitive with all the neighborhood dogs and has done fine on leash.
+Davis is very inquisitive with all the neighborhood dogs and has done fine on leash around them.
 However, Davis is a resource guarder when it comes to food and should be the only pet in his forever home.
 Also, he is reactive to certain noises so expect him to bark at unfamiliar sounds like the doorbell (the real thing or on TV), however he is not bothered by fireworks, storms, thunder, lightning, or hurricanes (a plus living in Florida!).